The Health Benefits of CBD Oil

 The main finding from this case study is that CBD oil can be an effective compound to reduce anxiety and insomnia secondary to PTSD.
 A review of the literature suggests some benefits from the use of CBD because of its anxiolytic and sleep-inducing effects.

-CBD Oil as a Treatment for Epilepsy
+CBD Oil for Epilepsy

 CBD-enriched medical cannabis for intractable pediatric epilepsy: View Research Paper